Money Transfers from USA to Canada (Simply Explained)

 - if you’re buying property in Canada

-For these transfers, we recommend OFX (review) who have been built from the ground up to handle large transfers.
+For these transfers, we recommend OFX in our in-depth review who have been built from the ground up to handle large transfers.

 How do they make large transfers from the USA to Canada smooth and affordable?

 - They’re regulated in the USA and Canada (by the FinCen and FINTRAC, respectively) and have offices in both countries.

 - They offer excellent customer support (very important when a large amount of money is involved) Importantly: OFX have an office in Toronto and New York.
 On a practical level this can be really helpful to ensure everything runs smoothly.
 (They also have a 24/7 number which gets routed to UK or Australia if the US or Canada are our of office hours)

 - Their rates are structured to help you save money on transfers above $7000 USD/approx $9500 CAD